-While drivers of passenger vehicles should be aware of a truck’s blind spots and stay out of them, truck drivers have a duty to take steps to reduce these blind spots and decrease the potential for an accident if a car is in their blind spot.
+While drivers of passenger vehicles should be aware of a truck’s blind spots and stay out of them, truck drivers must reduce the potential for an accident if a car is in a blind spot.

 - Extra mirrors: Truck drivers can install extra mirrors.
 Mounting one on each side of the hood can decrease the size of the blind spots in the left and right lanes.
-Another mirror can be added to the passenger side to help the driver see traffic passing on the right side.
+Another mirror on the passenger side can help the driver see traffic passing on the right side.

 - Positioning mirrors correctly: The position of a truck driver’s mirrors can make a big difference in reducing their blind spots.

-- Install accessories: In addition to mirrors, several safety accessories can be installed on a semi-truck to help prevent accidents caused by blind spots.
-These include audible tones, back-up sensors, wide-angle cameras, and fish-eye mirrors.
+- Install accessories: In addition to mirrors, several safety accessories can prevent blind-spot accidents.
+These include audible tones, backup sensors, wide-angle cameras, and fish-eye mirrors.

-- Clear blind spots: Before changing lanes or otherwise maneuvering their vehicle, truck drivers should use their mirrors and other accessories to be sure their blind spots are clear.
+- Clear blind spots: Before changing lanes or otherwise maneuvering their vehicle, truck drivers should use their mirrors and other accessories to clear their blind spots.
 If they do not take this action, substantial accidents can occur.

 Who Is Liable for a Semi-Truck Blind Spot Accident?

-Despite the push for drivers of passenger vehicles to take care while driving in a trucker’s blind spots, truck drivers are often liable if there is a blind spot accident.
+Despite the push for drivers of passenger vehicles to take care while driving in a trucker’s blind spots, truck drivers are often liable in a blind spot accident.
 If you are in a blind spot accident, the truck driver’s insurance company and their attorneys will likely argue that you are at fault for being in the truck driver’s blind spot.
-However, if the truck driver did not check their mirrors and clear their blind spots before maneuvering their vehicle, they could still be at fault.
+However, if the truck driver did not check their mirrors and clear their blind spots before maneuvering their vehicle, they can still be at fault.

-For example, truck drivers usually swing to the left before making a right turn at an intersection.
-If the truck driver does not check to see if there is a vehicle on their right before making their turn, any smaller vehicles on the side could be sideswiped, crushed, or forced off of the road.
+For example, truck drivers usually swing to the left before turning right at an intersection.
+If the truck driver does not check to see a vehicle on their right before turning, they could swipe, crush, or force off of the road any smaller vehicles on the side.
 In this example, the truck driver would likely be liable for the accident.
 If you were in a recent blind spot accident, a truck accident attorney can assist you as you seek compensation for your damages.

 How a Truck Accident Attorney Can Help